 Aren’t I inclined to blame ‘great outside’, those elements beyond the boundaries of my control?
 Am I pining for that which I cannot control—friendship from others—while neglecting to exercise what I can control—my own friendly behavior?

-Question: Do you have friends?
 List the names of those you actively engage with on a regular basis (outside of immediate family).

 Right here, right now: write a list your friends.

 I. AM.
 ALONE.
 My list of friends could fit on a postage stamp.
 And I do not fit the description of the friend I wish others would be for me.